ITV Channel Television: Identity

 Channel Television's first on screen logo featured six hexagons, laid out five below linked together with one on top with a stylised cat's head inside it.
 The five hexagons below represent the five main channel islands: Jersey, Guernsey, Alderney, Sark and Herm.
 The ident was animated so that each hexagon appeared in turn accompanied by one note of the jingle along with the name.
 This ident lasted until colour came to the region in the mid-1970s with only one slight variation in the positioning of the channel name.

 The first colour ident used by Channel involved a striped CTV, which would serve as the station logo until 1999.
-The first ident featured this static logo made of orange stripes on a white outline against a blue background with a soundtrack of a brass fanfare titled "Superstar Fanfare", composed by Keith Mansfield.
+The first ident featured a static logo made of orange stripes on a white outline against a blue background with a soundtrack of a brass fanfare titled "Superstar Fanfare", composed by Keith Mansfield.
 This same fanfare was later used when Channel launched its next ident, featuring the lines of the CTV logo spinning into place, coloured gold against a black background.
 This was introduced around 1985 and was utilised for the station's 25th anniversary in 1987, when each line of the CTV logo was drawn out before spinning back to be joined by a striped 25.

 In the early 1990s Channel aired its first computer generated ident, featuring the CTV logo, initially silver but turned gold by two sideways flashes, falling backwards onto the gradiented blue background.
 This logo was accompanied by a dramatic score which was later improved, along with the ident, in 1993.
 The improvements kept the theme and repositioned the logo, changed the background to a navy blue, made the logo itself bigger and gold throughout and, most noticeably, improved the music making it less dramatic and giving it a softer feel.

 Both during this period and before, Channel used an on-air clock.
 The other ITV regions in the 1970s up to the very early 1990s, commonly used a clock as well, but it had been gradually been dropped.
 Channel kept the clock up to 2002, using it to introduce news and, more unusually, announce the local temperature and tide times prior to the following programme (something not seen elsewhere in the ITV network).